gouzidev/CPP-98-HTTP-Web-Server/README.md

 Temporarily All Rights Reserved while code is being polished.
 Documentation may later switch to a permissive license alongside a source release.

 ## FAQ
-Q: Why is the source hidden?
+Q: Why are there absolute paths in the sample configs?
-A: I'm staging a clean public release with full commentary; current code contains experimental sections being refactored.
+A: They reflect the original development environment.
+Replace them with relative paths (`./www`) or absolute ones valid on your system.

-Q: Can I try a binary?
+Q: Can I run multiple servers simultaneously?
-A: Planned: pre-built reproducible release once CI is configured.
+A: Yes—`multiserver.conf` demonstrates two `server` blocks (ensure ports are free).

+Q: Why epoll and not select/poll?
+A: Better scalability and cleaner edge handling for higher connection counts.

+Q: Where do uploaded files go?
+A: Into the directory specified by `upload_dir` inside the relevant `location` (must exist beforehand).

 ---
 Questions / suggestions?
-Open an issue — feedback helps shape the upcoming full release.
+Open an issue — feedback helps improve the project.